clarity clinic

 With social anxiety disorder or social phobia, individuals are anxious or excessively nervous about their social interactions with others.
 These anxieties stem from the extreme fear of being scrutinized and often make social situations very uncomfortable for individuals who suffer.

-Those with social anxiety disorder often experience negative emotional feelings in the following situations:
+Those with social anxiety disorder often experience signs of anxiety/negative emotional feelings in the following situations:

 • Being introduced to other people